xiaosayin/SAFR/README.md

 video source: Xiph.org Video Test Media [derf’s collection].
 [Online] Available: https://media.xiph.org/video/derf/

 # Supplementary material
-Besides, due to the limited space in the paper's main body, we have added a supplementary material for our paper, to further discuss the related works, pseudo-code of FRC, explanation of hyper-parameters and QoE comparisons in terms of other metrics (PSNR, SSIM and bandwidth usage).
+Due to the limited space in the paper's main body, we have added a supplementary material for our paper, to further discuss the related works, pseudo-code of FRC, explanation of hyper-parameters and QoE comparisons in terms of other metrics (PSNR, SSIM and bandwidth usage).